-The following is based on an articles by Peggy Sheath published in The Vauxhall Society’s Newsletter during 1980.
+The following is based on an article by Peggy Sheath published in The Vauxhall Society’s Newsletter during 1980.

 There were three windmills in the vicinity of Lambeth Walk.
 They were much used by the market gardens which helped to swell the food supplies for the ever-growing population north of the Thames in the 18th and early 19th centuries.
 Some of this food was grown in a market garden held by one Simon Harding who had a cottage and smallholding of three acres in Walnut Tree Walk.
 Looking at it today, it stretches the imagination to see it as a lane leading into Three Coney Walk and thence into the fields.
 Ducarel tells us that by 1785 Three Coney Walk was by then generally called Lambeth Walk, a name lately given by the builders of several new houses there.

 The most northerly windmill was in a field to the west of the Walk and north of Paradise Row.
 It was approached by means of a lane which later became known as Mill Street (now Juxon Street, after William Juxon, an Archbishop of Canterbury in the 1660s).
 The first evidence of the mill’s existence is a drawing by Bernard Lens in 1735 entitled “a view of the Palace of Lambeth” which shows the mill standing before the palace as seen from the river.
 Apparently it was a tower mill with four sails.
 It also appeared in Rocque’s survey of 1741-5 and in later maps including one of 1767.

 The first name connected with the mill is from a rate book of 1770, where Thomas Corner is charged 15s (15 shillings – 75p) on a rateable value of £30.
 In 1809, we know that John Fleet became the miller; the London Gazette of 3 August 1811 referred to him as being in bankruptcy.
 After that the mill was taken over by Mr B Holden who occupied it until 1820.